yogishredder/Sentiment-Analysis-Lazada-Product-Reviews-/README.md

 # Sentiment Analysis (Lazada Product Reviews)

 The objective of this project is to do sentiment analysis for Lazada Product Reviews.
-Predicting whether a text is classified in a positive or negative sentiment.
+Predicting whether a text is classified in positive or negative sentiment.
 ## Introduction

-Lazada is e-commerce platform that provide services to the users to get their desired things to buy.
-From every transaction, users give comments and rating after buying products & services.
-The link of the dataset can be accessed here https://drive.google.com/file/d/1kDPoGzUDlw8tis8oDCJUkrtefMmiJLM0/view or find it in data/raw/lazadareviews.csv
+Lazada is an e-commerce platform that provides services to users to get their desired things to buy.
+From every transaction, users give comments and ratings after buying products & services.
+The link to the dataset can be accessed here https://drive.google.com/file/d/1kDPoGzUDlw8tis8oDCJUkrtefMmiJLM0/view or find it in data/raw/lazadareviews.csv
 ## Background

 Sentiment analysis in e-commerce is a powerful tool that helps businesses make data-driven decisions, enhance customer experience, and build stronger relationships with their customers.
 By understanding customer sentiments, e-commerce companies can adapt their strategies and offerings to meet customer expectations and stay competitive in the market.